nathonius/alloy-theme/README.md

 # Alloy Theme

 A more monochromatic, desaturated Monokai theme.
+[Also available for prismjs](https://github.com/OfficerHalf/alloy-theme-prismjs).

 ## Install